Call for Papers

 A Symposium Commemorating the Bicentennial of America’s Waterway

-On November 4, 2017, Utica College’s Center for Historical Research will host its sixth annual @Symposium to investigate the building of this marvel of engineering and symbol of progress and civilization.
-Six presenters will discuss the history of the Erie Canal from diverse perspectives—cultural, economic, technological, environmental, and social—and will create a sustained dialogue to facilitate a greater understanding of the importance of the Canal and the world through which it flowed.
+On November 4, 2017, Utica College’s Center for Historical Research will host its sixth annual @Symposium—the Erie Canal@200—to commemorate and investigate the building of this marvel of engineering and symbol of progress and civilization.
+We intend to examine the history of the Erie Canal from diverse perspectives—cultural, economic, technological, political, environmental, and social.
+Our goal is to create a sustained dialog that will facilitate a greater understanding of the importance of the Canal and the world through which it flowed.

 The Center for Historical Research invites paper submissions for ErieCanal@200.
 Rather than follow a typical conference format, we limit the number of presenters to between six and eight for the day.
 Each presenter will have one hour to deliver his or her work and exchange ideas with the audience.
 Our intention is for presenter and audience alike to gain a greater understanding of the significance of the Erie Canal and its environs.

 Abstracts may be submitted to CHR@utica.edu.
 The extended deadline for submissions is August 15, 2017.

 Please limit abstracts to a 500-word description of your research/paper.
 We encourage submission of papers that not only challenge the orthodox narrative of the event, but that raise provocative questions and interpretations.

 Those with accepted abstracts should confirm attendance by registering at the conference website www.utica.edu/ec.
 Hotel accommodations will be provided for presenters for two nights.